okta/terraform-provider-okta/website/docs/r/app_bookmark.html.markdown

 ## Import

-Okta Bookmark App can be imported via the Okta ID.
+A Bookmark App can be imported via the Okta ID.

 ```
 $ terraform import okta_app_bookmark.example <app id>